Entity Request for Change Policy

 • Initiating timely payments of government or license fees, required to keep a company in good standing;

-• Responding to compliance-specific technical questions that relate to local legislation and advise on changes in law impacting compliance obligations;
+• Responding to compliance-specific technical questions that relate to local legislation and advise on changes in law impacting compliance obligations; and

 How to Report Suspected Violation and Management Duty to Respond